mui/material-ui/docs/src/pages/guides/right-to-left/right-to-left.md

 #### 4.1 emotion

-If you use emotion as your style engine, you should create new cache instance that uses the `stylis-plugin-rtl` (the default `prefixer` plugin must also be included in order to retain vendor prefixing) and provide that on the top of your application tree.
+If you use emotion as your style engine, you should create a new cache instance that uses the `stylis-plugin-rtl` (the default `prefixer` plugin must also be included in order to retain vendor prefixing) and provide that on the top of your application tree.
 The [CacheProvider](https://emotion.sh/docs/cache-provider) component enables this:

 ```jsx
 import rtlPlugin from 'stylis-plugin-rtl';